 Audio is crucial for creating a persuasive VR experience.
-Because of the key role that audio cues play in our sense of being present in an actual, physical space, any effort that development teams devote to getting it right will pay off in spades, as it will contribute powerfully to the user’s sense of immersion.
-This is as true for small- or mid-sized teams as it is for design houses — perhaps even more so.
+Because of the key role that audio cues play in our sense of being present in an actual, physical space, any effort that development teams devote to getting it should be worth the effort, as it will contribute to the user’s sense of immersion.

 Sound design and mixing is an art form, and VR is a new medium in which it is expressed.
 Whether you’re an aspiring sound designer or a veteran, VR provides many new challenges and inverts some of the common beliefs we’ve come to rely upon when creating music and sound cues for games and traditional media.

 Watch Brian Hook’s Introduction to VR Audio from Oculus Connect 2014. https://www.youtube.com/watch?v=kBBuuvEP5Z4